kimbethstonehouse/jacaranda/README.md

 ### Testing

 Currently, the compiler does nothing but return precompiled x86 code for a very basic addition program.
-The expected output is the sum of the two program arguments, e.g. ```./exe/runtime test.wasm 5 6``` should output ```11```.
+The expected output is the sum of the two program arguments, e.g. ```./exe/runtime add.wasm 5 6``` should output ```11```.
 The corresponding C code is:

 ```
 int atoi(char *c) {